 I have a PhD in Sociology and graduated from Lund University in 2012.
-In my dissertation "Family Meal paradoxes" I studied family meals from a family practice perspective, looking in particualar at intersections of class and gender.
-I was recruited to the Department of Gender Studies in 2019 after having worked as a teacher and researcher in sociology both at Lund University and Linnaéus University.
+I was recruited to the Department of Gender Studies in 2019 after having worked as a researcher and senior lecturer in sociology both at Lund University and Linnaéus University.

 - Work and care